 - Make sure you check the specs of your appliances, in this case, router/modem first.

-- You need to attach a DC Pin to the outputs of the circuit.
+- You need to attach a DC pin to the outputs of the circuit.
 The same pin that is connected to your adapters, which go into your modem.
 Now, you don’t need that adapter.
-Just buy a same pin from the market.
+Just buy the same pin from market.

 - You can give input from a laptop charger of 16V to 18V.
-Keep in mind the current rating of charger too, as higher current ratings can damage the battery quite quickly.
+Keep in mind the current rating of the charger, as higher current ratings can damage the battery quite quickly.
 Even 2A current is too much for a battery of 7AH.
 It should be around 700mA, but that will also cause slow charging.

 - You must also attach a heatsink with LM338T IC.
-It gets VERY HOT during operation!
+It gets extremely hot during operation!

-Thanks to folks @ Wiredpakistan like Ijaz, jhagra and Asad for their help.
+Thanks to folks at Wiredpakistan like Ijaz, jhagra and Asad for their help.